 After five minutes I’m sure I won’t be able to last.
 Words of defeat start to form in my brain and I get ready to ask for the line to be cut.
 Chavarria realises I’ve had enough and mercifully doles out a belt in which to root the pole.
 This stops me being stabbed in the gut by the end of the rod, but doesn’t ease the weight.
-Another minute or two later and I’m gently guided to a chair on the bow of the boat like a woman in labour.
+Another minute or two later, I’m gently guided to a chair on the bow of the boat like a woman in labour.
 Chavarria attaches a harness, making me a strained link in a chain between the boat and My Enemy.
 “Real men stand up,” Gregg Muffson, owner of the Zancudo Lodge had told me without irony before I left the mainland, adjusting his crotch and possibly opening a bottle of beer with his manly forehead at the time.
-He’s the sort of guy who’s main line of chat is belittling others with zero self-deprecation.
-It’s impossible to tell when he’s joking and when he means to be genuinely abusive.
 Anyway, I have no interest in trying to stand, instead pushing myself deeper into the chair and thinking Ernest Shackleton’s famous quip: “Better to be a live donkey than a dead lion.”

-Seconds later, Javier leans over the side and drives a huge meat hook through the fish’s head to get him on board.
+Seconds later, the captain leans over the side and drives a huge meat hook through the fish’s head to get it on-board.
 After such a long battle, this final skirmish happens in a flash.
 Katy takes a picture.
 I collapse back into the chair and through the sweat and pain take a glance at My Enemy.

-At almost four foot long, the yellowfin tuna bleeds like a hog and kicks like a mule.
+Almost four foot long, the yellowfin tuna bleeds like a hog.
 This one weighs somewhere in the region of 70lbs and, wounds and all, still fancies a fight.
-The biggest fish can grow to five times this weight.
+The largest of these fish can grow to five times this weight.
 Even when Chavarria has dragged it into a cooler bag, disembowelled it and replaced its innards with ice, My Enemy thrashes around so much it sounds like a helicopter taking off.
 William Wallace went quieter than this.